-- 8. (1) Membership is open to other individuals or organisations who: - (a) apply to the Charity in the form required by the Board of Trustees; and - (b) are approved by the Board of Trustees or are admitted into membership in accordance with the criteria and procedures agreed by the Board of Trustees - (2) (a) The Board of Trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Charity to refuse the application. - (b) The Board of Trustees must inform the applicant in writing of the reasons for the refusal within twenty-eight days of the decision. - (c) The Board of Trustees must consider any written representations the applicant may make about the decision.
-The Board of Trustees' decision following any written representations must be notified to the applicant in writing but shall be final. - (d) The Board of Trustees may defer an application, or require an application to be resubmitted. - (3) Membership is not transferable to anyone else. - (4) The Board of Trustees must keep a register of names and addresses of the members.
+- 8. (1) Membership is open to other individuals or organisations who: - (a) apply to the Charity in the form required by the Board of Trustees; and - (b) are approved by the Board of Trustees or are admitted into membershipin accordance with the criteria and procedures fulfil the relevant membership criteria agreed by the Board of Trustees and set out from time to time in the Standing Orders - (2) (a) The Board of Trustees UKCP may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Charity to refuse the application. - (b) The Board of Trustees UKCP must inform the applicant in writing of the reasons for the refusal within twenty-eight days of the decision. - (c) The Board of Trustees must consider any written representations the applicant may make about the decision.
+The Board of Trustees' decision following any written representations must be notified to the applicant in writing but shall be final. - (d) The Board of Trustees UKCP may defer an application, or require an application to be resubmitted. - (3) Membership is not transferable to anyone else. - (4) The Board of Trustees UKCP must keep a register of names and addresses of the members and will publish the names of Full Clinical Members.